 Meanwhile, your pooch should have become accustomed to the leash and be ready for the outdoors.
 Depending on the personality of your dog and your needs, you could choose a proper leash again, but make sure that you can master it and it is suitable for your pooch.

 The first walk should lead to a quiet park near your home.
 When you go outside, your curious friend will be distracted by surrounding objects or noises.
 If he pulls and tugs, do not pull the leash back firmly.
 Just pull it back gently and say “no”.
 When he stops and comes back, say “no” again and reward him with praise and treats.
-He will gradually understand that you have disapproved of his behaviour.
+He will gradually understand that you have disapproved of his behavior.

 To ensure that your dog remembers the commands and behaves gently on the leash, you need to repeat the training in different locations (such as dog-friendly stores) and in different settings.
 Do frequent but short training sessions to avoid exhaustion.